The green hills of Earth part 1

 Absolutely no difference whatsoever to the figures it generates.
 Zero.
 Because it’s looking at a set zero datum that has nothing to do with whichever arbitrary choice of landscape you want.
 You might notice the grid superimposed on the view.

 You might also notice which lines intersect Earth.
-It’s not 70 degrees.
+It’s not 70 degrees, or even 50.
 If you’re really observant you’ll spot that the first visible line on the Apollo landscape isn’t zero -

 Here they are superimposed.